USS Austin LPD-4

 We backed out without a problem and almost completed our port turn to head out into the outer harbor when we experienced a combination of wind and current that set us in the direction of the large ship parked on the opposite pier.
 We managed to get parallel to the large ship but were so close that we couldn't make a starboard turn without having our stern too close or contact the large ship.
 I was located on our port bridge wing and I directed the helmsman to hold her course ("steady as she goes") and told the Chief Engineer, Pete Kemp to come to go ahead 2/3 as quickly and smoothly as possible.
 Fortunately, as we got more "way on" (increased speed) while holding our course, we manged to get by the large ship without making contact, But it was close, way too close for comfort; I'd say inside 15 feet or so.

-I looked up at the Flag Bridge above me when we were clear in the outer harbor, and there were Commodore Murphy and his Chief of Staff, Andy Fosina looking down giving me a "Thumbs Up" for my seamanship.
+I looked up at the Flag Bridge above me when we were clear in the outer harbor, and there were Commodore Murphy and his Chief of Staff, Andy Fosina looking down giving me a "Thumbs Up" for my handling of the situation.

 Rehearsal for Exercise Display Determination (19 September-26 September)